 How do the trustees make decisions?

 We have professional advisers in all areas who give a clear lead on legal and financial matters.
 This includes specialist investment consultants, actuaries and legal advice.
 Pensions law is complex and we are also required to act in full compliance with the Trust Deed under which the Pension Scheme was set up and the benefits defined.
 As a Trustee Board we have to have a certain level of knowledge and understanding but we rely heavily on the expertise of our professional advisers.

 Do the trustees actually run the Scheme?

 No, the Trustee Board only has an oversight role.
 We have a Pensions Manager, Mark Hynes, who works full time on the Scheme and he has two supporters who liaise with churches and other employers.
-The actual administration of the Scheme in day-to-day terms is delegated to the professional pensions firm, BBS Consultants & Actuaries Ltd.
+The actual administration of the Scheme in day-to-day terms is delegated to the professional pensions firm, Broadstone Consultants and Actuaries Ltd**.